stakater/IngressMonitorController/CONTRIBUTING.md

 ### Running Operator Locally

+1. Install CRDs by running `make install`
-1. Create a namespace `test`
+2. Create a namespace `test`
-2. Create a secret with name `imc-config` and add your desired config in there
+3. Create a secret with name `imc-config` and add your desired config in there
-3. Run `make run`
+4. Run `OPERATOR_NAMESPACE=test make run`

 **NOTE**: Ensure that all required resources are re-generated